Digital media receivers buying guide

 Buying a new in-dash receiver for your car used to revolve around a two basic choices: CD or cassette.
 But cassettes are a faded memory, and in today's age of downloaded music, you might not even own CDs anymore.
 This fundamental change in how we listen to music has spawned a new category of in-dash player — the digital media receiver.

 Simply put, a digital media receiver (sometimes referred to as a "mechless" receiver) is a car stereo without a built-in CD player.
 Today's receivers are loaded with options like USB ports, SD card slots, auxiliary inputs, or dedicated iPod® connections.
 Most models support manufacturer-specific connections for other peripherals, like satellite radio tuners, as well.
 With all those source options to choose from, bringing a CD to the car is unnecessary.

 Picking a digital media receiver that suits your style

 Start with the obvious — pick a model that fits in your car.
-Enter your vehicle information in out vehicle selector tool.
+Enter your vehicle information in our vehicle selector tool.
 This will filter out the options that don't fit in your car.
-Plus, we'll let you know about any necessary installation kits and special adapters you may need.
+Plus, we'll let you know about any necessary installation kits and special adapters you may need — which we offer at a discount when you buy a receiver from us.
 Now consider the following questions: